iworsham/MvcMessageLogger/README.md

 ## Coding

-==Lonely== is fully bug tested to perfection to make everything enjoyable on our website.
+`Lonely` is fully bug tested to perfection to make everything enjoyable on our website.